pycontribs/pyrax/docs/installing_pyrax.md

 ## Updating to Future Versions
 `pip` makes it simple to update pyrax to the latest released version.
-All you need to do is add `--upgrade` to the command you used to install pyrax, and pip will install the latest version of pyrax along with the latest version of any dependencies.
+All you need to do is add `--upgrade` to the command you used to install pyrax, and pip installs the latest version of pyrax along with the latest version of any dependencies.

-For a source install, you will have to download the latest source, and then manually check each of the dependencies for updated releases, and if found, install them according to their directions.
+For a source install, you have to download the latest source, and then manually check each of the dependencies for updated releases, and if found, install them according to their directions.